Kudos to Paul Gaskell and John Pearson of DiscoverTenkara.com. In their large body of work,

 It took only a few minutes for Adam to describe what I should do to fish a longer line, and a few minutes more to explain why my tippet should be longer as well.
 In the past, I did try to fish a 15 foot line plus 4 feet of tippet with a 12 rod.
 I found it impossible to hold the end of the line off the water’s surface for more than a couple seconds.

 I learned from Adam that there were a few flaws in what I was doing.
 The must serious flaw was that I had attempted to fish a dead drift with a Killer Bug.
 The missing piece was the hackle.

 In a few recent essays I have commented on how the hackle of a tenkara fly resists being pulled through the water.
-I should have used a hackled fly and should have utilized that resistance while gently manipulating the fly.
+I should have been using a hackled fly and should have been utilized that resistance while gently manipulating the fly.